 Regardless of the setup you choose, offering fun local cocktails and drinks will add a personal twist and introduce the group to things they may not be familiar with—even if they are local!
 You can’t go wrong with a pizza party.
 Don’t be afraid to spice it up and make it your own.

 Brewery, Distillery, or Winery Tour

 If you’re looking for a day-time post-rehearsal celebration, a tour of a local brewery, distillery, or winery is a great option.
-Depending on the size of your group, you might be able to book a private tour, or you might have to go with other walk-ins.
-So, if having a private tour is important, make sure to call around to find a place that can accommodate your group.
-You also want to check whether children are available so you can let guests know ahead of time whether their little ones can attend.
-A lot of breweries, distilleries, and wineries have begun to offer food, as well, so you can make a day of it all in one place.
+Depending on the size of your group you may be able to book a private tour.
+If having a private tour is important, make sure to call around to find a place that can accommodate your group and won’t add walk-ins to your group upon arrival.
+Some of these locations don’t allow children, be sure to check with the venue and communicate this with your guests to ensure they can plan ahead of time.

 photo by Yellow Bird Visuals